RizaHKhan/cdk-for-laravel-deployment/README.md

 });
 ```

 Here we are creating an EC2 that contains one public subnet.
 We are also allowing this VPC to span two availability zones.
-Later you will see that the Autoscaling group will use this number to determine how many instances it needs to create.
+Later you will see that the autoscaling group will use this number to determine how many instances it needs to create.

 #### Security Group